 All you need to get started is transportation and basic cleaning supplies.
 The removal of pet waste doesn’t have the same legal requirements as other waste removal services.
-Check with others offering the same service to ensure your pricing is competitive.
+Check with others offering pest waste management business to ensure your pricing is competitive.

 23. Car Washing and Detailing

 Many car owners want a clean car to drive, but handwashing, detailing, and waxing a car is a chore they would prefer to outsource.
 Thankfully, this is a relatively easy business to start.

 You can wash and detail the car while the person is at work or at home.
 Mobile detailing services that involve going to the client are especially in demand.